Exciting travel programs for PMP students and alumni in Florida and Israel

 If you’d like to travel to Florida with a PMP adult, some fellows will be traveling to and from New York City.
 Please contact Anna for more information on this option.

-Tuition is $1,750 which includes room and board.
-Please submit a $500 non-refundable deposit no later than October 15th to secure your spot.
+Tuition is $2,000 which includes room and board.
+Please submit a $500 non-refundable deposit no later than October 10th to secure your spot.
+Your $1,500 tuition balance is due by December 1st.
 If you wish to apply for financial aid, please let us know in writing with brief reasoning for the request.
 Please submit your payment online via this link, or send checks to our NYC office:

 The Perlman Music Program, 19 West 69th Street Suite 1101, New York, NY, 10023

-Please fill out the Attendance Form by October 31, 2017, after you have booked your travel to Florida.
+Required Form (Please fill out after you have booked your travel to Florida)

 This is an online form that provides us with required personal, medical and travel information.
 Please do not hit the final submit button until your form is complete.
 Follow instructions carefully and answer all the questions as completely as possible.
-This includes a Liability Waiver that requires your E-signature (you can sign with your mouse/touch pad).
+This form requires your E-signature (you can sign with your mouse/touch pad).
 If you are 18 years old or younger, your parents must also sign.
 There is no need to print or email this form, we get it automatically upon submission.

 Other Useful Information